 The distance to the nearest market displayed a negative coefficient and was statistically significant at the 5% level.
 This indicates that for every additional kilometer a farmer must travel to access markets, agricultural yields decrease, with a corresponding decline in adaptive capacity of 0.6091 units.
 This negative coefficient highlights a crucial insight into agricultural dynamics: proximity to markets significantly influences yields.
 The findings emphasize the importance of market access in shaping farmers’ productivity.
 Specifically, agricultural yields tend to decline as the distance to the nearest market increases.
 Although the coefficient is negative, its impact is relatively small, as reflected by a marginal effect of 0.018.
 This suggests that each additional kilometer from the market results in an approximate decrease of 0.018 units in agricultural yields while controlling for other variables.
 This implies that farmers closer to markets may enjoy lower transportation costs, better product pricing, and improved access to inputs and information.
 In contrast, those situated further away may encounter logistical challenges, increased post-harvest losses, and limited market opportunities, which can adversely affect their productivity and profitability [83].

 Access to agricultural extension services exhibited a positive coefficient and was statistically significant at the 5% level.
 This is expected, as extension services serve as intermediaries between research institutions and farmers.
-The findings indicate that a one-unit increase in farm visits and a 1% increase in access to extension services correlates with increased agricultural yields, enhancing farmers’ adaptive capacity by 0.4862 units.
+The findings indicate that a one-unit increase in farm visits and a 1% increase in access to extension services correlate with increased agricultural yields, enhancing farmers’ adaptive capacity by 0.4862 units.
 The positive coefficient suggests that greater access to agricultural extension services is linked to improved agricultural yields.
 These services are vital in disseminating technical knowledge, providing training and advisory support, and facilitating farmers’ adoption of new technologies.
 The marginal effect of 0.062 indicates that each additional unit of access to agricultural extension services results in a 0.062-unit increase in farm yields while controlling for other factors.
 These results align with Atube et al.‘s [86] findings, which state that access to agricultural extension services significantly boosts small-scale farmers’ likelihood of adopting climate change adaptation measures.
 This is due to farmers gaining exposure to up-to-date information and acquiring technical skills through these services, enhancing their readiness to adapt.

 Farm income displayed a positive coefficient and was statistically significant at the 5% level.
 This indicates that a unit increase in farm income by ZAR 1 results in a rise in agricultural yields, enhancing farmers’ adaptive capacity by 0.3276 units.
 The positive coefficient suggests that higher farm income increases agricultural yields.
 Farmers with greater financial resources will likely have improved access to inputs, technologies, and services that boost productivity.
 The marginal effect of 0.032 indicates that for each unit increase in farm income, agricultural yields rise by approximately 0.032 units while controlling for all other factors.